Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #9.
 Signal Lights.

-Usually, the controls for signal lights are found on the left of your steering wheel column if you have a right-hand drive vehicle.
+On a normal basis, controls for signal lights are located to the left of the steering wheel column, especially if it’s a right-hand drive car.

 #10.
 Roof and Pillars.